 Are Medications a Good Treatment for Spasticity?

 Medications can be effective in managing spasticity, particularly when combined with other treatments.
-Common oral options include baclofen, tizanidine, and dantrolene, which relax overactive muscles.
+Common oral treatments include medications that help relax overactive muscles and reduce stiffness, improving mobility and comfort for individuals experiencing muscle spasticity.
 Botox injections provide targeted relief by blocking nerve signals in affected muscles.
 Since effectiveness and side effects vary, close collaboration with a healthcare provider is essential.

 Do Alternative Therapies Provide Relief?